un33k/rdk/src/Overlay/README.md

 - `followCursor`: Optional boolean to have the overlay follow the cursor using `Position`
 - `modifiers`: Optional modifiers of type `PopperJS.Modifiers` used for positioning
 - `onActivate`: Optional function called when the overlay is activated.
 It accepts one parameter, `event`, of type `OverlayEvent`
-- `onDeactivate`?: Optional function called when the overlay is deactivated.
+- `onDeactivate`: Optional function called when the overlay is deactivated.
 It accepts one parameter, `event`, of type `OverlayEvent`
 - `placement`: Optional string of type `PopperJS.Placement` representing the position of the overlay
 - `reference`: Reference of the overlay of type `ReferenceObject` or `HTMLElement`
 - `trigger`: A single trigger or an array of triggers, each of type `TriggerTypes`